fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 ##### Result value

-The result will be the ratio of the number of entries relative to the number of slots in the hash map.?
+The result will be the ratio of the number of entries relative to the number of slots in the hash map.

 ##### Example